abaft/HackSoc/proposal/03-STRUCTURE.md

 His role will be to arrange social events and coerce members to attend them.

-## Chief Technical Officer
+%## Chief Technical Officer
-The Chief Technical Officer will be _Luca Sas_.
+%The Chief Technical Officer will be _Luca Sas_.

-His role will be to advise on esoteric technical matters and help organise the more technical events.
+%His role will be to advise on esoteric technical matters and help organise the more technical events.

 ## Head Developer
 The Head Developer will be _Joshua Burke_